DavidHe1127/Mr.He_HandBook/cloud/networking.md

 Please note, for all above to work, `ssl cert` needs to be placed under a particular directory on `Server` side for `ssl` server to locate.

+### ssl-tls-port

+In a web context, a custom port can be specified for `https` other than conventional one `443` like:
+`https://www.example.com:7342/foobar.html`.
+If omitted, `443` will be used as default.

 ### cname
 | (sub)Domain/Hostname        | Record Type           | Target/Destination  |
 | ------------- |:-------------:| -----:|